asenawritescode/bulksms-docs/README.md

 ## Important Information
 - Costs KES.
 0.6 per sms
 - Cost KES.
 0.3 per Whatsapp Message
-- The recipients in the Whatsapp APi only accepts the format "2547XXXXXXXX"
+- The recipients in the Whatsapp API only accepts the format "2547XXXXXXXX"

 ## Creating an account